-Malignant non-melanoma skin cancers are frequently associated with over-exposure to Ultraviolet (UV) rays with limited protection.
+Malignant non-melanoma skin cancers are frequently associated with over-exposure to Ultraviolet rays with limited protection.
 It has been proven that repeated sunburn, either by the sun or artificial sources of light, will make your skin more vulnerable to non-melanoma skin cancer.
-There are also a number of other risk factors linked to the development of non-melanoma, which include:
+There are also a number of other risk factors linked to the development of non-melanoma.

 The first sign of non-melanoma skin cancer is usually the presence of a lump or patch on the skin that doesn’t heal after a few weeks.
 The appearance of these symptoms varies, but can include: